sphinx-doc/sphinx/Doc-3k/howto/curses.rst

 Windows remember where the cursor was left after the last operation, so if you leave out the *y,x* coordinates, the string or character will be displayed wherever the last operation left off.
-You can also move the cursor with the :func:`move(y,x)` method.
+You can also move the cursor with the ``move(y,x)`` method.
 Because some terminals always display a flashing cursor, you may want to ensure that the cursor is positioned in some location where it won't be distracting; it can be confusing to have the cursor blinking at some apparently random location.

-If your application doesn't need a blinking cursor at all, you can call :func:`curs_set(0)` to make it invisible.
-Equivalently, and for compatibility with older curses versions, there's a :func:`leaveok(bool)` function.
+If your application doesn't need a blinking cursor at all, you can call ``curs_set(0)`` to make it invisible.
+Equivalently, and for compatibility with older curses versions, there's a ``leaveok(bool)`` function.
 When *bool* is true, the curses library will attempt to suppress the flashing cursor, and you won't need to worry about leaving it in odd locations.

 Attributes and Color